Brussels Sprouts with Cheese Sauce

 Can Brussels sprouts gratin be made in advance?

 Yes, you can prep it early.
 Prepare the gratin but don’t bake until right before serving.
 You’ll need to increase the bake time to about 45 minutes to get everything nice and hot.
-Cover with foil if the cheese starts to get too dark on top.
+Cover with foil if the bread crumb topping starts to get too dark on top.
 Casserole leftovers are GREAT!

 How do I prep Brussels sprouts?

 To prep Brussels sprouts, trim the end off each one.
 Then remove the outer leaves.
-Slice them in half.
+Slice them in half or fourths, depending on the size of the veggies.

 Tips for Roasting Vegetables: